amblina/katacoda-scenarios/tutorial1/intro.md

 If clicked, the command will be run in the terminal on the right and you will see the results straight away.

+The command line is case sensitive, so always type commands exactly as given.
+For more complex commands spaces are important as well.

 Always try to type these commands yourself as this will make it easier to get the hang of it!

 Things we will be covering: